 *Top marks to Microsoft on this video… (just click the three dots next to the hang up icon and select ‘Blur my background’)

-The full force of Microsoft 365 integration
+Teams has the full force of Microsoft 365 integration

 On the surface, Teams and Slack both offer a similar user experience.
 Microsoft Teams looks and works a lot like Slack but has some key advantages – the most obvious of these is its seamless integration with 365.
 This is a huge bonus for businesses like ours that rely on the full suite of Microsoft tools.
 Teams allows this through one interface, making it easy to multitask and manage group projects.